TanukiSharp/MHWSaveUtils/README.md

 # Thanks

-Special thanks to @Nexusphobiker from who I used the decrypt function, the very base for all other things. https://github.com/Nexusphobiker/MHWSaveDecrypter
+Special thanks to **Nexusphobiker** from who I used the decrypt function, the very base for all other things. https://github.com/Nexusphobiker/MHWSaveDecrypter

 v00d00y, Asterisk